Taighe/Smokeball/README.md

-# Smokeball Development Assement
+# Smokeball Development Assessment
 By Taighe Warner-Hunt

-Please open the smokeball solution, and look at the 2 projects.
+Please open the smokeball solution, and look at the two projects.

 - Project
 - UT (Unit Tests)